kim-yura/Scrap-Swap/projectnotes.md

 * Scrap: ScrapsPostForm includes color fields
 * 404 Page: reconfigured display for non-existent ScrapView
 * ScrapView: Updated render to include colors selected

-* Scrap: Update ScrapsPostForm and ScrapsEditForm to include color fields
+* Scrap: ScrapsEditForm includes color fields (also pre-filled)

 * Comments: Editing the same comment more than once on one refresh doesn't auto-fill the form
 * User: Editing profile in one page render doesn't autopopulate bio field correctly